CHERYL BROYLES' INSPIRATIONAL GBM BRAIN TUMOR SURVIVOR STORY

 March 2009 I had brain surgery #4.
 It was only the size of approx. 4mm.
 All seen tumor was removed.
 I recovered from surgery so fast, like I was a brain surgery pro!
 I was out camping with my family for spring break, only two weeks after surgery.

-As I'm updating this "story" now in May 2013, it's been almost 13 years since my first surgery when I was diagnosed with the GBM.
+As I’m updating this “story” now in Oct 2016, it’s been 16 years since my first surgery when I was diagnosed with the GBM.
 Currently my MRIs are looking nice and clear, and I am enjoying seeing my two boys grow!
+My older son (20 yrs old) is now off in college, and my younger son a senior in high school.
+Amazing It’s been a blessed seeing them grow over the 16 years from only 1 and 3 years old.

 The bottom line – don’t give up hope.
 You are not a number in the statistics!
 Don’t listen to the doctors if they tell you to go home and die.
 Plan to live and enjoy each second you have.
 Lean on God for strength and peace, He will always be there for you.